 In the beginning, Fulbright Scholars crossed the Atlantic by boat, sailing into New York, Liverpool and Southampton.
 Today, our Fulbright community comprises teachers, artists, scientists, and mathematicians; actors and doctors; MBAs, MFAs, PhDs and MPAs.

-Since then, thousands of Americans and Brits have benefitted from the opportunity to study in each other’s countries, and the experience has impacted their work and careers long after returning home.
-Today we are the only exchange programme offering scholarships for students and scholars both ways across the Atlantic and our awards span every discipline.
+Over the years, thousands of American and British students and scholars have benefitted from the opportunity to study in each other’s countries, and the experience has impacted their lives and their work long after returning home.
+Today we are the only exchange programme offering scholarships for students and scholars both ways across the Atlantic between the US and the UK, and our awards span every discipline.